Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/reference/troubleshooting.md

 in a test environment can help locate potential causes.

 Under normal operation, the controller does not store generated configuration;
 it is only sent to Kong's Admin API.
-The `--dump-config` flag enables a diagnostic mode where the controller also saves generated configuration to a temporary file.
-You can retrieve this file via the web interface of the diagnostic server at `host:10256/debug/config`.
+The `--dump-config` flag enables a diagnostic mode where the controller also saves generated configuration and {{ site.base_gateway }} responses to memory.
+You can retrieve these via the web interface of the diagnostic server at `host:10256/debug/config`.

 To use the diagnostic mode: